-Each student will prepare an individual 15 to 20 minute in-class theory presentation (September/October).
+During the Fall term (September 19 - November 21) each student will prepare an individual 15 to 20 minute in-class theory presentation.
 The presentation will allow the student to share with the class a communications, culture, or media theory of their choosing.
 They will define and contextualize the theory, sharing relevant points with the class, and ultimately lead the class in a discussion about the theory.
 Applicable and current examples should be included.
 Students are also encouraged to explain the theory with support of media and/or related tools.
-Presenters are asked to prepare 3 questions related to their presentation for class discussion.
+Presenters are asked to prepare 3 questions related to their presentation and/or topic for class discussion.